-During the school term your child/ren will be signed in on arrival to The Kids’ Club daily by Club staff in the form of attendance, signing in/out sheets.
-When collecting your child/ren it is very important that you sign your child/ren out.
+During the school term your child/ren will be signed in on arrival to The Kids’ Club daily by staff in the form of attendance, signing in/out sheets.
+When collecting your child/ren, the Club staff will also sign out your child/ren.

 The inner front doors of the Community Centre will be locked and access can be requested through ringing the bell in the outer hallway.